jimmyhcao/CowSayScheduling-/BashScript.md

 <h1>Building The Script</h1>
 <h2>Synopsis</h2>
-Lucky Duck Casino provided me with several employee schedule files ranging from March 10 - March 17 where it listed employee names, hour worked, and casino game played (Blackjack, Roulette, Texas Hold'em).
-The schedule format was divided as shown below.
+Lucky Duck Casino requested a script that would be able to find the employee working given a <i> specific time, specific date, and specific game </i>.
+The files that Lucky Duck Casino provided me with were several employee schedule files ranging from March 10 - March 17 where it listed employee names, hour worked, and casino game played (Blackjack, Roulette, Texas Hold'em).
+The schedule format was listed as shown below.
 <br><p align="center">
 <br>
 <br><img src="https://i.imgur.com/Q2QtqHE.png" height="70%" width="70%">

-Lucky Duck Casino requested a script that would be able to find the employee working given a <i> specific time, specific date, and specific game </i>
+All files used during this project can be found in the <a href="https://github.com/jimmyhcao/CowSayScheduling-/tree/9ebe6637b3333db4bce773749f3db807e3a12590/Downloads"> Download</a> folder for reference.

 <h2>Resolution</h2>
 After understanding what is was being requested from Lucky Duck Casino and a familiar understanding of basic command line tools as shown in <a href="https://github.com/jimmyhcao/CowSayScheduling-/blob/main/README.md"> README</a>, we can begin to create a script to parse through the data to find any dealer working given the data, time and game played.